 How do you feel when you have low blood sugar?
 A lot of people do not know how do they think.
 Sometimes you may feel dizzy and irritable.
 And you may not even know why you believe that.
 You may think that your personality is changing.
 But it could be your low blood sugar.

 Let’s review the symptoms of hyperglycemia which is low blood sugar.
-It is divided into two number.
+It is divided into two numbers.
 One is adrenergic symptoms.
 Why do we call this adrenergic symptom?
 Because it comes from your adrenal gland, it is adrenaline induced.

 When you have low blood sugar, your body gives a panic reaction.
-And it releases adrenaline response.
+And it releases an adrenaline response.
 It’s the same reaction when you see a lion in the middle of a forest.
 What do you feel like your heart is going to a race, you’re going to start shaking.

 And then next thing you know you hit to run right.
 You need to get pumped up for the energy to run now.
 Your body does not differentiate between this fear response or hypoglycemia response.

 It is a panic response.
 So when your blood sugars are going low, your adrenaline goes up.
 And that gives you excessive sweating.
 You may feel hot, and you may feel shaky, your heart may race.
-And all these symptoms are we call them are generic symptoms.
+And all these symptoms we call them are generic symptoms.

 So it may be subtle as well if your blood sugars are not down to 30.
 But let’s say you are down to 70.
 You may feel like oh I cannot feel hot, hey do you feel warm?
 Your blood Sugar’s right and then suddenly you may feel like you know?
 What’s going on, I’m sweaty you know kind of irritable.
 You may want to check your blood sugar at that time.

-So don’t wait, don’t think twice check your blood sugar and What is the normal blood sugar 30 minutes after eating?
+So don’t wait, don’t think twice check your blood sugar What is the normal blood sugar 30 minutes after eating?

 Yoga For Diabetes